-- There are systems in place to contact the patient's registered general practitioner (GP), with their consent, for further information if necessary. - The IMA must support private doctors to practise in line with the GMC guidance on remote prescribing as outlined in 'Good practice in prescribing and managing medicines and devices', and open a dialogue with patients to explore when consent to share information with registered GPs is declined.
+- There are systems in place to contact the patient's registered general practitioner (GP), with their consent, for further information if necessary. - The IMA must support private doctors to practise in line with GMC Good medical practice 2024 and 'Good practice in prescribing and managing medicines and devices' and open a dialogue with patients to explore when consent to share information with registered GPs is declined.